 SOCIAL IMPACT: For the Sorenson Foundation, "social impact" means helping the poor "through programs and initiatives that foster upward social and economic mobility."
 Sorenson has contributed to United Way of Salt Lake's Changing the Odds Campaign, a "collaboration of business leaders, government agencies, philanthropic groups, all working together to bring in millions that will benefit Utah's young people."
-Recent money has also gone to Utah Food Bank, Ronald McDonald House, and Wisebanyan, "a free online financial portfolio management company with low account balance requirements and zero initiation."
+Sorenson has also supported Utah Food Bank, Ronald McDonald House, and Wisebanyan, "a free online financial portfolio management company with low account balance requirements and zero initiation."
 It's worth noting that Wisebanyan is a program-related investment of the Sorenson Impact Foundation, meaning that the support is for a for-profit social enterprise.
 Another program-related investment is Worldhaus, an "Indian construction company building affordable, eco-friendly and modular-kit homes for the economically weaker populations of urban, rural and slum locations."
 (Click here for a list of other program-related investments.)

 EDUCATION & ENTREPRENEURIAL TRAINING: Sorenson has strongly supported his alma mater, the University of Utah.
 In 2013, he gave $13 million to David Eccles School of Business at the University of Utah to create the James Lee Sorenson Global Impact Investing Center.
 The center "engages students in creating sustainable change on regional and global levels through high-impact social investment, innovative curriculum and research."
-Support has also gone to BYU, where Sorenson's wife Krista graduated.
+Support has also gone to BYU, Krista's alma mater.
 Sorenson has supported the BYU ARTS Partnership to promote arts education in Utah's schools.
 Sorenson's late mother, Beverley, was an advocate of arts education.
 In 2008, the Utah State Legislature funded the Beverley Taylor Sorenson Arts Learning Program, bringing an integrated teaching model to classrooms across the state.
 Money has also gone to Junior Achievement, and to American Indian Services, which provides scholarships to low-income Native Americans.